Eastern Area Soccer League

 5. Referees:

 b.
 The Officials are in charge of the game.
-The Officials have control from the time of team check-ins until the teams leave the
+The Officials have control from the time of team check-ins until the teams leave the premises.

 6. Teams must have an adult coach 18 years or older to play or continue a game.
-Each team may have 1 Head Coach and 2 Assistant
+Each team may have 1 Head Coach and 2 Assistant Coaches within the coaches’ box.
+Coaches Box is from the mid-field line to the 18 yard line, on your own half of the field.

-Coaches within the coaches’ box.
+a.
 All volunteers must have completed a background check within the current year.

 8. Spectators and Fans:

 a.
-All Spectators must be on the same side of the field and at least 6 feet back from the touch line
+All Spectators must be on the same side of the field and at least 6 feet back from the touch line.

 b.
-They must never be goal side or behind the goals
+They must never be goal side or behind the goals.

 c.
-It is the coaches’ responsibility to control their teams’ spectators
+It is the coaches’ responsibility to control their teams’ spectators.

 d.
-Failure to do so could result in the coach being cautioned, ejected, and suspended
+Failure to do so could result in the coach being cautioned, ejected, and suspended.

 e.
-Failure to provide name will cause Head Coach as listed on the roster to be suspended for one game
+Failure to provide name will cause Head Coach as listed on the roster to be suspended for one game.

 f.
 Each team along with the coaches will line up on the same side of the playing field for the entire game.
-Spectators need to be
+Spectators need to be on the opposite side of the field as the player(s) they came to support.

 9. Slide Tackles:

 a.
 Slide Tackles are not allowed during the games.
+With the exception of a goalie within the perimeter of the goal box.

 10. In order to encourage fair competition and discourage coaches from running up the score: